Wargame: Miniature wargaming

 In 1955, a California man named Jack Scruby began making inexpensive miniature models for miniature wargames out of type metal.
-Scruby's major contribution to the miniature wargaming hobby was to network players across America and the UK.
+Scruby's major contribution to the miniature wargaming hobby was to network players across America.
 At the time, the miniature wargaming community was minuscule, and players struggled to find each other.
 In 1956, Scruby organized the first miniature wargaming convention in America, which was attended by just fourteen people.
 From 1957 to 1962, he self-published the world's first wargaming magazine, titled The War Game Digest, through which wargamers could publish their rules and share game reports.
-It had less than two hundred subscribers, but it did establish a community that kept growing.
+It had less than two hundred subscribers, but it did establish a steadily growing community.

 Around the same time in the United Kingdom, Donald Featherstone began writing an influential series of books on wargaming, which represented the first mainstream published contribution to wargaming since Little Wars.
 Titles included : War Games (1962), Advanced Wargames, Solo Wargaming, Wargame Campaigns, Battles with Model Tanks, Skirmish Wargaming.
 Such was the popularity of such titles that other authors were able to have published wargaming titles.
 This output of published wargaming titles from British authors coupled with the emergence at the same time of several manufacturers providing suitable wargame miniatures (e.g. Miniature Figurines, Hinchliffe, Peter Laing, Garrisson, Skytrex, Davco, Heroic & Ros) was responsible for the huge upsurge of popularity of the hobby in the late 1960s and into the 1970s.

 In 1956, Tony Bath published what was the first ruleset for a miniature wargame set in the medieval period.
-These rules were a major inspiration for Gary Gygax's Chainmail (1971), which in turn became the basis for the roleplaying game Dungeons and Dragons.
+These rules were a major inspiration for Gary Gygax's Chainmail (1971), which in turn became the basis for the roleplaying game Dungeons & Dragons.